starr-dusT/dotfiles/provision/debian/additional-setup.md

 # Additional Setup

-The following documents some Fedora setup that wasn't automated with ansible.
+The following documents some Debian setup that wasn't automated with ansible.

 ## Wireguard Client